magento/merchdocs/src/sales-channels/asc/amazon-orders-all.md

 1. To view order details, click the Amazon order number in the _Order Number_ column.

-   Depending on your order import setting, the order details will open in Amazon Seller Central or in the Magento order workflow.
+   Depending on your [order import setting]({% link sales-channels/asc/order-settings.md %}), the order details will open in Amazon or in the [Magento orders workflow]({% link sales/orders.md %}).

+{:.bs-callout .bs-callout-tip}
+A few notes about the orders view:<br/>- If you have multiple Amazon store integrations, you may need to refresh your page view when switching between store views.
+This updates both the orders list and the pagination views for the current store.<br/>- When sorting by column, the sort only applies to the current view orders list.
+This will be addressed in a future release.<br/>- Depending on the width of your view window, you may see overlapping text in the columns.
+Widen your window view to expand the columns for the text to wrap.

 ### Default Columns